Where: Kunia, Oahu, Hawaii

 Problem: Low-income farmworkers risked losing their homes

-Solution: RCAC entered into a housing development partnership to preserve affordable housing
+Solution: RCAC entered into a housing development partnership and the Loan Fund provided financing to preserve affordable housing

 From 1916 until 2007, Kunia Village was part of the Del Monte pineapple plantation.
-It included workforce housing for plantation workers, but when the company closed its operations it laid off 551 workers, it put residents in jeopardy of losing their homes.
-However, the land owner, Campbell Estate, sold the property to the Hawaii Agriculture Research Center (HARC) for $1.00 and an agreement to continue to provide affordable rental housing at the site.
-In the agreement, if the lease was broken, the land would return to agricultural use, HARC had to get entitlements on the land as part of the sale.
+It included workforce housing for plantation workers, but when the company closed its operations and laid off 551 workers, it put residents in jeopardy of losing their homes.
+However, the land owner, Campbell Estate, sold the property to the Hawaii Agriculture Research Center (HARC) for $10 and an agreement to continue to provide affordable rental housing at the site.
 HARC did not have housing development experience, so RCAC agreed to develop a strategy to preserve the housing.

 RCAC’s Loan Fund provided predevelopment financing to cover architectural and engineering expenses.
-RCAC then provided Kunia with a $6 million construction loan which, coupled with $20,935,000 in tax-exempt bond financing from Wells Fargo, covered costs to renovate 45 existing rental units and demolish another 19 before constructing 37 new homes for farmworker families.
+RCAC then provided Kunia with a $6 million construction loan which, coupled with more than $20 million in tax-exempt bond financing from Wells Fargo, covered costs to renovate 45 existing rental units and demolish another 19 before constructing 37 new homes for farm- worker families.

 “From the beginning and still now, it’s a great cooperation with RCAC, and all other agencies and our subsidiaries that helped make this project possible,” said Stevie Whalen, HARC’s executive director.